 Her PhD dissertation appeared as a book, ‘Felony Disenfranchisement in America’, now in 2nd edition with SUNY Press, and her Master’s Thesis studied the interface between international law and access to internationally controlled essential controlled medicines for palliative care.
 Katherine has an extensive list of publications in edited volumes, journals, and a blog.
 These are collected in her forthcoming book Global Palliative Care: Reports from the Peripheries.

 As IAHPC Advocacy Officer, Katherine attends UN organization meetings to advocate for improved availability, and rational use of opioids for palliative care as a component of the right to health.
 She addresses issues of global palliative care development and policy as an essential element of universal health coverage throughout the life course.
 Katherine currently serves on the Steering Committee of the Geneva Global Health Hub,G2H2.

-She grounds her European and US advocacy work in her visits to partners in Latin America, Africa, and India, where she participates ‘as often as possible’ in home care with colleagues and their teams who work in extremely challenging circumstances to deliver palliative care to the indigent and mentally ill.
-She identifies her original role models/mentors as Dr. Anne Merriman in Uganda, and Dr. M.R.
-Rajagopal in Kerala.
+Dr. Pettus grounds her global advocacy work in site visits to IAHPC members and partners in Low and Middle Income countries, where she participates as often as possible in home-care visits with colleagues who work in extremely challenging circumstances to deliver palliative care to patients in need.
+She identifies her original role models/mentors as palliative care pioneers Dr. Anne Merriman, founder of Hospice Africa Uganda, and Dr. M.R.
+Rajagopal, founder of Pallium India.

-In her ‘down time’ Katherine enjoys reading, meditation, yoga, and long walks, preferably in the countryside.
+Katherine lives in Spain, and in her ‘down time’ enjoys reading, meditation, and walking.
 She particularly loves visiting her sons and young grandchildren in Taos, New Mexico and California.